EBSD

 Workflow

-Step 1: Specimen preparation
+Step 1: Sample preparation

-Using a PECS II instrument can produce damage-free surfaces, cross-sections, and deposit coatings to protect or eliminate charging.
+A PECS II instrument can produce damage-free surfaces, cross-sections, and deposit coatings to protect or eliminate charging.

 Specimen Prep YouTube Playlist